mataroa-blog/mataroa/docs/code-walkthrough.md

 ## [`main/views.py`](/main/views.py)

-The significant majority of business logic is in the `views.py` module.
+The majority of business logic is in the `views.py` module.

 It includes: